UPLAND BIRD HUNTING

 4. Family members (Spouse, lineage grandparents and parents, lineage brothers and sisters, lineage children and grandchildren, stepchildren) are exempt from guest fees.
 Members are fully responsible for the actions of all family members.
 Family of Club members can shoot their own limit.

 5. Bird prices are as posted.
-Log the number of birds taken and tag numbers for each bird.
-Tag ALL birds taken.
+Log the number of birds taken.
+Tag ALL birds taken.".

 6. Payment of guest fees and bird fees should be placed in the provided envelopes and deposited in the funds container located adjacent to the door to the parking lot.